 The Jacobs Foundation Research Fellowship Program is a globally competitive fellowship program for early and mid-career researchers whose work is dedicated to improving the development, learning, and living conditions of children and youth.
 The relevant disciplines include, but are not limited to, education sciences, psychology, economics, sociology, family studies, media studies, political science, linguistics, neurosciences, and medical sciences.

-Fellowships are awarded to highly talented and innovative early career researchers who have received their PhD within the past 10 years.
+Fellowships are awarded to highly talented and innovative early and mid-career researchers who have received their PhD within the past 10 years.
 Funding from Jacobs Foundation Research Fellowships is awarded directly to the fellow’s institution and may be used by the fellow over a three-year period to cover a portion of the fellow’s salary and for any purpose in support of the fellow’s research, such as assistants’ salaries, equipment, technical assistance, professional travel, or trainee support.

 In addition to providing fellows with independent and competitive funding, the program offers a wide range of non-financial benefits.

 To submit your application please use the Call for Applications form.